Dehbaiyor/dehbaiyor.github.io/README.md

 Passionate learner with a strong background in engineering and programming and an in-depth knowledge of machine learning, data science and deep learning techniques.
 Interested in opportunities that will further my core competences.

      - Core Competencies -
-•	Data Analytics
-•	Machine/ Deep Learning
-•	Programming (Python, R, SQL, C++)
-•	Scientific Research
-•	Teamwork and Leadership
-•	Written & Oral Communication
+Data Analytics, Machine/ Deep Learning, Programming (Python, R, SQL, C++), Scientific Research, Teamwork and Leadership, Written & Oral Communication

 # Projects
 ## Zindi-Uber Traffic Jam Prediction Challenge